 Contact a Peachtree City truck accident attorney for a free consultation

 People injured in accidents caused by semi-truck coupling device failure may be entitled to substantial compensation.
-To schedule a free consultation with one of our lawyers, call the Law Offices of Shane Smith today at (770) 487-8999.
+To schedule a free consultation with one of our lawyers, call Shane Smith Law today at (770) 487-8999.